Javascript is not enabled.

 After discharge: The typical hospital stay after a stroke is five to seven days.
 If needed, rehab continues in a rehab facility or outpatient basis.

 Months 1 to 4: The first weeks and months after a stroke are crucial for rehab to have an impact.
 This is the sweet spot for inpatient rehab with intensive therapy or outpatient rehab to regain abilities affected by the stroke.
-Some functions may return spontaneously as the brain finds new ways to get tasks done, and others require more therapy.
+Some functions may return spontaneously as the brain finds new ways to get tasks done, and others can require more therapy.

 Month 4 and beyond: The most rapid recovery typically happens in the first three to four months, according to the American Stroke Association, but with therapy, patients can expect to continue to make progress after that.
 With continued exercises, improvements are still possible, even beyond a year.
 It’s important to continue to address your psychological needs, since anxiety and depression can affect quality of life and your participation in therapy, Ifejika says.
 And follow up with your physician to make sure you’re getting appropriate preventive care to stave off another stroke.